srp250/SI206_FinalProj/README.md

 - make_request_using_cache(url): If the url for the request is not already in the cache after making a request, then write it to the cache
 - Did not have to use authentication methods for this part but I did have to specify a User-Agent because at first the website thought I was a bot: ({"User-Agent": "Final Project by /u/" + USERNAME})

-•	Running the Program
+# Running the Program
-      1.	python3 final_project.py
-              ♣ Running this will generate the prompt "Fetch new or cached data? new/cached: " ♣ If user has never ran the program before, will need to say "new" to populate reddits.db database and create cache
-              ♣ "cached" will call functions to retrieve information for each popular subreddit that is already stored in cache.json
+- python3 final_project.py: Running this will generate the prompt "Fetch new or cached data? new/cached: ".
+If user has never ran the program before, will need to say "new" to populate reddits.db database and create cache. "cached" will call functions to retrieve information for each popular subreddit that is already stored in cache.json.
-      2.	"new"
-              a.	get_reddit_auth() – generating access token to make a request
-              b.	search_populars – uses authorization to get data from popular subreddits and enters data into Subreddits and Posts
+- "new": get_reddit_auth() – generates access token to make a request; search_populars() – uses authorization to get data from popular subreddits and enters data into Subreddits and Posts
-      3.	"cached"
-              a.	check_cache() – assuming the user has already ran ‘new’ command once before and has a stored credentials cache, checks                 the cache and gets the access token it needs to carry out a reddit session and search the popular subs
+- "cached": check_cache() – assuming the user has already ran ‘new’ command once before and has a stored credentials cache, checks the cache and gets the access token it needs to carry out a reddit session and search the popular subs
-      4.	"bar chart upvotes"
-          "bar chart gilded"
-          "scatterplot upvotes"
-          "scatterplot gilded"
-              ♣ After user has entered data into database through above commands, can type commands to display data in two different                       modes, bar chart or scatterplot, based on upvotes or whether the subreddit has posts that have been gilded (if so, how                     many of them)
+- "bar chart upvotes", "bar chart gilded", "scatterplot upvotes", "scatterplot gilded": After user has entered data into database through above commands, can type commands to display data in two different modes, bar chart or scatterplot, based on upvotes or whether the subreddit has posts that have been gilded (if so, how many of them)
-              ♣ Connection and storage of data into the database is required for the visualization functions to work because they execute                 SQL queries that aggregate each post's upvote/gilded score and join the Subreddits and Posts tables on their foreign key                   (ID and subreddit_id), grouping the score by the name of the subreddit and ordering in descending or ascending order
+      - Connection and storage of data into the database is required for the visualization functions to work because they execute                 SQL queries that aggregate each post's upvote/gilded score and join the Subreddits and Posts tables on their foreign key                   (ID and subreddit_id), grouping the score by the name of the subreddit and ordering in descending or ascending order
               ♣ fetchall() generates a list of the aggregated upvote or gilded scores and the subreddit name associated.
 After unpacking                   the list, we then use Plotly to create a visual of the data collected.
       4.	"top posts"
               ♣	Retrieves top posts from the general Reddit ‘top’ links page, rather than a specific subreddit